ashhhlynn/boxd/README.md

 - ` npm start `

 ## Acknowledgements
-- This project was inspired by Letterboxd Application and created by Ashley
+This project was inspired by Letterboxd Application and created by Ashley

+## License
+This project is MIT licensed.